Omicron symptoms to watch for as new variant discovered which appears to spread even faster

 Published

-Experts say they have identified hundreds of cases of the new omicron strain in England already.Full Article
+Experts say they have identified hundreds of cases of the new omicron strain in England already despite it being harder to spotFull Article

 Published

-Experts say they have identified hundreds of cases of the new omicron strain in England already.Full Article
+Experts say they have identified hundreds of cases of the new omicron strain in England already despite it being harder to spotFull Article

-'Stealth Omicron' is a sub-variant of Omicron that's harder to detect is being monitored by UK health chiefs.